 Funeral strippers in China have become the target of a government crackdown.
 Wait, you're thinking, what?
 Funeral strippers?
 Why do strippers work at Chinese burial ceremonies?

 The answer is a complex one, touching on issues of money and social status, culture and tradition, and sensitive matters of death and honor.
-The unusual practice has been happening for decades in China, and as least as far back as 1980 in Taiwan.
-Family members of a deceased individual hire strippers to perform at the funeral service as a way of paying homage to the departed.
-Far from being a fringe-y ritual or an unorthodox trend, stripping at funerals has proven to be popular among some mourners, especially elderly persons and those who live in the countryside.
+The unusual practice has been happening for decades in China, and at least as far back as 1980 in Taiwan.
+Family members of a departed individual hire certain dancers to perform at the service as a way of paying homage to the departed.
+Far from being a fringe-y ritual or an unorthodox trend, this practice has proven to be popular among some mourners, especially elderly persons and those who live in the countryside.

 But, as of early 2018, the authorities have had enough.
-Read on to learn why the Chinese government is cracking down on funeral strippers, and discover some more facts about this baffling practice.
+Read on to learn why the Chinese government is cracking down, and discover some more facts about this baffling practice.

-It's not just strippers who are hired to perform at funerals.
+It's not just strippers who are hired to perform at these memorial services.
 Actors, singers, and even comedians are often brought in to "comfort" the mourning crowd.
 If it sounds like a loud and brash spectacle, that's because it is.
 According to Professor Moskowitz:

-Having strippers at your funeral is also something of a status symbol.
+Having strippers at your post-life service is also something of a status symbol.
 It is a way of showing your community that you have disposable income to throw away on seemingly ridiculous things.
-Some grieving families pay several times their annual income in order to hire funeral strippers.
+Some grieving families pay several times their annual income in order to hire these special dancers.